jasperwelgemoed/jasperwelgemoed.github.io/_projects/MDP/index.md

 The robot’s operational loop was:

-1. Navigate to a suspected tree
+1. Navigate to a detected tree
 2. Detect apples
 3. Pick apple
 4. Navigate to basket